-Interior design is one of the rare professions that demands both big-picture genius and obsessive attention to detail.
-Not only do you continuously invent new ways of using and enjoying space, you also provide all the necessary pieces and direct every installation to ensure your visions come to life seamlessly in the eyes of your clients.
-The sheer number of physical objects, logistical processes, and calendar events that you must manage per project makes the typical interior design business model far more complex than the business model of most other industries.
-Compare it to a marketing company, for example, which is focused on just one thing: selling ideas.
-An interior design company not only sells ideas, but then turns them into tangible environments.
-Every interior design project has multiple phases, each with its own set of project management and bookkeeping needs.
+Interior design is one of the rare professions that demands both big-picture vision and obsessive attention to detail.
+Not only do you continuously invent new ways of using and enjoying space, you also provide all the necessary pieces and direct every installation to ensure your designs come to life seamlessly for your clients.

-Why Interior Designers Need an Integrated Project Management and Accounting Solution
+Why Interior Designers Need an Integrated Project Management and Accounting Tool

 Interior Design Business Models Demand Adaptability

 Interior design businesses are also unique in that they rely on several external parties to create their finished products.
 While a marketing professional has complete control over her idea, an interior designer relies on a larger network of specialists to turn her idea into a built environment.
 One project might require working with architects, electrical engineers, construction contractors, and plumbing specialists in addition to furniture and fixture vendors, and it is your job to stay in step with everything they do that will affect your finished product.
 Julia Mastandrea, Chief Operating Officer of of W Design says,

 “Design Manager has helped us keep everything organized in one location.
 We are able to do all of our processes through the program, which saves us from using various different programs to accomplish this – Excel, Word, Quickbooks, etc. With Design Manager, we can keep track of our receiving status, updates, warehouse numbers, acknowledgements, delivery tickets, and inventory all in one place.”